 - Seek out a pelvic physical therapist with expertise in women’s health and a massage therapist specializing in fertility.
 This can alleviate pain, symptoms, and aid in hormone balance.

 Do you have or think you have endometriosis and are trying to conceive?
 Do you want support to help guide you to the root cause of your pain and heal your body?
-Join Diana for Yoga for Fertility starting March 6th in Chicago at Pulling Down the Moon or learn about our March fertility health coaching special with Diana at: 312-321-0004 today!
+Join Diana for Yoga for Fertility with rolling enrollment on Wednesdays in Chicago (through April 10th) and the NEXT SERIES will start on Monday, March 25th at 7pm at Pulling Down the Moon or learn about our March fertility health coaching special with Diana at: 312-321-0004 today!

 By Cathy McCauley, LMT